Broadsides and other single-sheet items

 However, by the middle of the century, the cheap newspaper and latterly the 'penny dreadful' (sensational novels) were gradually taking over from the earlier forms of street literature.

 By the 1850s, the penny used previously to purchase a broadside ballad could now buy a part issue of a novel or a cheap newspaper or a weekly magazine.

 In Scotland, Glasgow — and in particular the Saltmarket — was at the heart of the production and distribution of broadsides and other forms of street literature.

 For printers such as Robert MacIntosh, James Lindsay and Matthew Leitch, proprietor of the Poet's Box (a name used by publishers of street literature in Glasgow, Dundee and Belfast), this was the mainstay of their business.

 A catalogue of Lindsay's dated 1856 lists no fewer than 200 slips (narrow sheets) each with two songs.

 Broadsides in our collections

-Broadsides can be found in many of the Library's named collections — in particular the Blaikie Collection and the Crawford Collections, but also in the Laurieston Castle Collection and the Rosebery Collection.
-Records of broadsides can be accessed on the main online catalogue by using the title keyword 'proclamation' and by carrying out a shelfmark search using the following shelfmarks: L.C.1268, F.3.a.13, F.3.a.14, L.C.Fol, 70, L.C.Fol.73, L.C.Fol.74, L.C.Fol.178A, Ry.III.a.10 and Ry.III.c.36.
+Broadsides are in many of the named collections at the National Library of Scotland — in particular the Blaikie Collection and the Crawford Collections, but also in the Lauriston Castle Collection and the Rosebery Collection.

 Full broadside image